Betsey (1790 ship): Career

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
 Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-6th enslaving voyage (1797–1798): On 16 February 1797 Captain John Watson acquired a letter of marque.
+6th voyage transporting enslaved people (1797–1798): On 16 February 1797 Captain John Watson acquired a letter of marque.
 He sailed from Liverpool on 23 February, bound for West Africa.
+In 1797, 104 vessels sailed from English ports on voyages to transport enslaved people; 90 of these vessels sailed from Liverpool.

 Betsey arrived at Demerara on 9 September with 313 captives.
 She arrived back at Liverpool on 17 January 1798.
 She had left Liverpool with 31 crew members and suffered one crew death on her voyage.

-7th enslaving voyage (1798–1799): Captain Edward Mosson sailed from Liverpool on 30 March 1798, bound for West Africa.
-Betsey arrived at St Croix on 19 November 1798 with 311 captives.
+7th voyage transporting enslaved people (1798–1799): Captain Edward Mosson sailed from Liverpool on 30 March 1798, bound for West Africa.
+In 1798, 160 vessels sailed from British ports, bound for Africa and the trade in enslaved people; 149 of these vessels sailed from Liverpool.
+Betsey arrived at St Croix on 19 November 1798 with 311 captives, that she sold there.
 She had left Liverpool with 31 crew members and suffered five crew deaths on her voyage.

 Fate

-When Betsey, Mosson, master, was at St Croix, she was sold there.

 The French privateer Zeliée, of 18 guns and 84 men, captured Betsey on 27 February 1799 as Betsey was sailing from "St Cruz" to Liverpool.
 HMS Melpomene captured Zele the next day in the Bay of Biscay.

-In 1799, 18 British slave ships were lost; one was lost on her way home.
+In 1799, some 18 British slave ships were lost; at least one was lost on her way home.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.